 It was a revival of the simplicity of form and shape from the classical periods.
 This simplicity was also expressed through subdued and often tempered colors, which were meant to indicate formality and a somewhat superiority.
 This element of superiority was seen in the Age of Antiquity and many ideals related to morals and ethics.

 It was the strong belief in virtues and morals that underpinned the narratives and effects of storytelling through Neoclassical painting.
 The type of subject matter utilized was mythological scenes and characters, as well as historical scenes taken from classic sources.
 It was also believed that Neoclassical Art was meant to help whoever viewed it by telling a story that inspired and gave a message based on morals and ethical values.

 There was often an element of heroism in the narrative, as well as a distinct seriousness and austerity.
 In other words, Neoclassical art was didactic, which means its message was meant to convey a lesson.

 Famous Neoclassical Artists

 Although there were many great artists of the Neoclassical period, below we look at some of the more popular Neoclassical artists and their artworks within the fields of painting, sculpting, and architecture.
-There are two important artists worth noting when it comes to influences on Neoclassical Art and they are, namely, Nicolas Poussin (1594-1665) and Claude Lorrain (c.1604-1682).
+There are two important French painters worth noting when it comes to influences on Neoclassical Art and they are, namely, Nicolas Poussin (1594-1665) and Claude Lorrain (c.1604-1682).